 Headaches one experiences after a hangover occur because alcohol switches the body to expelling liquid rapidly.
 It will increase urine output and therefore dehydration.
 Eventually, it will even reduce the fluid around the brain, which is why the head hurts.

 Long-term can be an even bigger problem.
 As alcohol causes the brain to shrink leading to deficiencies in the fibres that carry information between brain cells.
 The brain accommodates for the regular presence of alcohol by altering neurotransmitter production.
 Previous research has suggested heavy drinking may be to blame for one in four cases of dementia.

 A message to the partners of drinkers

 If you’re the spouse, relative or friend of someone with a drinking problem I cannot “remove” their drink problem like removing a splinter from the skin.
 It’s understanding the needs of the individual and just providing the support needed.
-I once worked with a recovering alcoholic who found it so difficult to socialise because all his colleagues would insist on taunting him with beer when all he wanted was a diet coke.
+I once worked with a recovering alcoholic who found it so difficult to socialise.
+His colleagues would insist on taunting him with beer when all he wanted was a diet coke.
 I used to have a diet coke with him in support, and he always appreciated the effort.
 As close relatives or friends, you can make the person come to therapy, only persuade and support their decisions.

 So if you have issues with any of the following solution focused hypnotherapy can help: